Rhys McClenaghan

 In 2021 he became the first Irish gymnast to make an Olympic final.
 He was joint second highest qualifier (15.266) in pommel but a fall proved costly in the final where he finished seventh on a score of 13:100.

-In 2022 he won silver at the Commonwealth Games and in the past two years he has won back-to-back World titles (Liverpool, Nov ’22 & Antwerp Oct ’23) and back-to-back European titles (Antalya April ’23 & Rimini April ’24), bringing his tally of major international medals to 8 (6 gold, 1 silver and 2 bronze).
+In 2022 he won silver at the Commonwealth Games which he followed with back-to-back World titles (Liverpool, Nov ’22 & Antwerp Oct ’23) and back-to-back European titles (Antalya April 2o23 & Rimini April 2o24), bringing his tally of major international medals to eight (six gold, one silver and two bronze).